Yasmani Grandal Player Props: White Sox vs. Yankees

 Yasmani Grandal At The Plate

-- In 22.4% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (6.1%).
+- In 11 of 49 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.